Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Introduction

 \section{Introduction}

 The Camassa--Holm (CH) equation

-was first introduced by Fokas and Fuchssteiner \cite{Fuchssteiner-Fokas-1981-PhyD} as a fully integrable extension of the Korteweg-de-Vries (KdV) equation, complete with a bi-Hamiltonian structure.
+was first introduced in the context of hereditary symmetries studied by Fuchssteiner and Fokas \cite{Fuchssteiner-Fokas-1981-PhyD} as a bi-Hamiltonian generalization of the Korteweg-de Vries equation.
 Camassa and Holm later rediscovered it \cite{Camassa-Holm-1993-PRL} as a model for the unidirectional propagation of shallow water waves over a flat bottom.
 For a rigorous justification of the derivation of equation \eqref{CH}, see \cite{Constantin-Lannes-2009-ARMA}.

 Extensive studies have been conducted on the CH equation \eqref{CH}, and it is beyond the scope of this paper to provide a comprehensive review.
 We briefly mention a few related results.
 The Cauchy problem, which addresses both local and global well-posedness for the CH equation, along with various solution concepts—such as strong, weak, conservative, and dissipative—has been thoroughly investigated.
 For example, \eqref{CH} is locally well-posed for strong solutions in the Sobolev space $H^s$ for $s > 3/2$ (see \cite{Li-Olver-2000-JDE, Constantin-Escher-1998-CPAM}).
-The phenomenon of solution blow-up in \eqref{CH}, characterized by wave-breaking—where the solution remains bounded while its slope becomes unbounded in finite time—has been extensively explored (see \cite{Constantin-2000-JNS, Constantin-Escher-1998-CPAM, McKean-1998-AJM}).
+The phenomenon of solution blow-up in \eqref{CH}, characterized by wave-breaking—where the solution remains bounded while its slope becomes unbounded in finite time—has been extensively explored (see \cite{Constantin-2000-JNLS, Constantin-Escher-1998-CPAM, McKean-1998-AJM}).
 Moreover, the CH equation allows for global weak solutions within the $H^1$ regularity class, where the solutions can be either conservative or dissipative, depending on the method of extension beyond the blow-up time.
-For further details, see \cite{Xin-Zhang-2000-CPAM, Bressan-Constantin-2007-AA, Bressan-Constantin-2007-ARMA, Holden-Raynaud-2007-CPDE, Holden-Raynaud-2009-DCDS} and references therein.
-For results on ill-posedness, we refer to \cite{Guo-etal-2019-JDE}.
+For further details, see \cite{Bressan-Constantin-2007-AA, Bressan-Constantin-2007-ARMA, Holden-Raynaud-2007-CPDE, Holden-Raynaud-2009-DCDS} and references therein.

 Let $\I$ be the identity operator. \eqref{CH} can be reformulated into

 with